medrimonia/PFA-Nethack/interface/README.md

 # Usage

 The program interface.pl spawns the NetHack game found in your PATH.
-It accepts connections on port 4242 (likely to change in the near future) using TCP.
-The dummy-client.pl program connects to this port on localhost, reads input from the keyboard and sends them to the interface.
+It is possible to play the game from the terminal window used by the interface with the same key bindings used in nethack.
+The program accepts bots connections on TCP port 4242.